Letter from the Director

 Housing.
 I have arranged to house participants in a campus facility–Drew House- -with wonderful large rooms, spacious social areas, kitchen facilities, and parking.
-Drew is a former fraternity house that was renovated four years ago.
+Drew is a former fraternity house that was recently renovated.
 It is clean, efficient, and convenient.
 While the there will be air conditioning in the large common room on the first floor, the bedrooms are not air-conditioned, so it might be useful to bring fans.
 (Drew House is not wired to handle the additional power needed to support air conditioning units.)
 There is no air-conditioned housing on campus.
 While most Amherst summers are mild, there is the occasional heat wave.
 Those particularly susceptible to such things might consider alternative housing.
 Despite the lack of air conditioning there are great advantages to living in close proximity to other participants in the seminar.
 And, it is located right across the street from the building where our seminar will meet and from the College’s dining hall.
 It is two blocks from the center of town.
 There are enough single rooms to accommodate everyone.

 For those of you who prefer other kinds of accommodations, we will be able to assist you with subletting arrangements in faculty houses and in the town of Amherst.